How to stay safe during thunderstorms as recommended by a Southern MD Electrician

 The National Severe Storms Laboratory estimates that 16 million thunderstorms occur across the globe each year.
 The NSSL says that, at any given moment, there are 2,000 thunderstorms in progress.
 In the United States, eight cities in Florida top the Farmer’s Almanac list for the most thunderstorm-prone areas.
 The regions’ average conditions can be highly favorable for producing thunderstorms.

 Although thunderstorms can be exciting to watch from the safety of indoors, these storms can be strong and dangerous.
 Thunderstorms are often accompanied by damaging winds and large hail.
 Thunderstorms can move in very quickly and produce flash flooding conditions.
-The American Red Cross offers that every thunderstorm produces lightning, which kills more people each year than tornadoes or hurricanes.
+The American Red Cross states that every thunderstorm produces lightning, which kills more people each year than tornadoes or hurricanes.

 Despite advance warnings, people are killed or seriously injured by severe thunderstorms each year.